rtmigo/filememo_py/README.md

 ## Function arguments

-Results of different functions with different arguments are stored separately.
+The results depend on both the function and its arguments.
+And of course they are cached separately.

 ``` python3
 @memoize